volcano-sh/volcano/docs/design/node-resource-reservation-design.md

 # Volcano node resource reservation
 ## background
-* Consider such situation: there are thounsands of pods to be scheduled evert day, in 1 to 2 o'clock 500 low priority pods are created and schedulered which used 99% of cluster resource, in 2 to 3 o'clock 10 high priority pods are created, however, low priority pods are still running, high priority pods can not be scheduled due to lack of resource.
+* Consider such situation: there are thounsands of pods to be scheduled every day, in 1 to 2 o'clock 500 low priority pods are created and scheduled which used 99% of cluster resource, in 2 to 3 o'clock 10 high priority pods are created, however, low priority pods are still running, high priority pods can not be scheduled due to lack of resource.
 * Users want high priority tasks in 2 to 3 o'clock have resource to schedule immediately every day and high priority tasks not preempt low priority pods because some low priority pods have already run many days.
 ## design
 ![annotation](images/node-resource-reservation-annotation.png)